 Stock Tracking & Accuracy

 All of the systems in a Retail Distribution Warehouse must operate smoothly to achieve maximum efficiency.
-It is essential to integrate the WMS and ERP systems perfectly.
+It is essential to integrate the warehouse management system and ERP systems perfectly.

 The demand for inventory tracking grows 10X when warehouses operate at multiple locations.
 Warehouse managers need real-time monitoring and reliable data to locate the position of inventory.
 For example, the manager can call and process it faster if the stock is yet to leave the warehouse.